atick-faisal/label-studio/docs/source/guide/troubleshooting.md

 ## ML backends

 You can investigate most problems using the server console log.
-The machine learning backend runs as a separate server from Label Studio, so make sure you check the correct server console logs while troubleshooting.
+The machine learning backend runs as a separate server from Annotation Hub, so make sure you check the correct server console logs while troubleshooting.
 To see more detailed logs, start the ML backend server with the `--debug` option.

 If you're running an ML backend:
 - Production training logs are located in `my_backend/logs/rq.log`